-The packing has also been determined for the P21 cell and is shown in figure 5b.
-There is a dimer in the asymmetric unit, and here also the membrane and extrinsic domains of the protein molecules line up in bands perpendicular to the long axis (b in this case) suggesting stacks of two-dimensional crystals.
-The noncrystallographic symmetry is almost a proper 2-fold axis in the membrane plane and relates an up-down pair of adjacent molecules, which pack their membrane domains closely together (cyan and red molecules in Figure 5b).
-Otherwise packing in the membrane is rather loose (note the gap between the membrane domains of the red and brown molecules) In this case the extrinsic domains from adjacent membranes interdigitate, with the extrinsic domains of downwardly oriented molecules from the membrane above alternating with upwardly oriented molecules from the membrane below.
+The packing has also been determined for the P21212 cell and is shown in figure 5b.
+Again there is a monomer in the asymmetric unit, and here also the membrane and extrinsic domains of the protein molecules line up in bands perpendicular to the long axis (b in this case) suggesting stacks of two-dimensional crystals.
+The proper 2-fold axis is in the membrane plane and relates an up-down pair of adjacent molecules, which pack their membrane domains closely together (cyan and red molecules in Figure 5b).
+Otherwise packing in the membrane is rather loose (note the gap between the membrane domains of the red and brown molecules), and in this case the extrinsic domains from adjacent membranes interdigitate, with one 2-fold screw relating alternately the extrinsic domains of downwardly oriented molecules from the membrane above and upwardly oriented molecules from the membrane below.
 Dense packing in the extrinsic layers makes up for loose packing in the membrane, and Vm is slightly smaller for this form than for the first form.
-As a result of the interdigitation there is only one layer of extrinsic domains between each pair of adjacent membranes, and the long axis, which is again perpendicular to the membrane plane and includes two membranes related by a 2-fold screw axis, is shortened by about 90 Å to 201 Å. The noncrystallographic axis is perpendicular to the screw axis and results in pseudosymmetry of P21212 (and $\beta$ ~90°).
-The NCS is a 2-fold rotation about an axis parallel to C but with a screw component of ~3 Å per 180° rotation.
-The long axis of only 201 Å should facilitate data collection, if this form can be routinely made to diffract to high resolution.
+As a result of the interdigitation there is only one layer of extrinsic domains between each pair of adjacent membranes, and the long axis, which is again perpendicular to the membrane plane and includes two membranes, is shortened by about 90 Å to 201 Å. This should facilitate data collection, if this form can be routinely made to diffract to high resolution.
 In addition the different crystal contacts in the two crystals will help elucidate the effects of crystal contacts on the intrinsic structure in both forms, and if there are disordered regions in one form they may be clear in the other.

-- 4. Conclusions.
+4. Conclusions.
 A procedure is presented for preparation of diffraction quality crystals of a vertebrate mitochondrial Respiratory Complex II.
 The crystals have the potential to diffract to at least 2.0 Å with optimization of post-crystal-growth treatment and cryoprotection.
-This should allow determination of the structure of this important and medically relevant membrane protein complex at near-atomic resolution, and provide great detail of the mode of binding of substrates and inhibitors at the two substrate-binding sites. - 5.
-Acknowledgements- This work was supported by NIH grants GM62563 (NIGMS) and DK44842 (NIDDK).
+This should allow determination of the structure of this important and medically relevant membrane protein complex at near-atomic resolution, and provide great detail of the mode of binding of substrates and inhibitors at the two substrate-binding sites.

+5. Acknowledgements- This work was supported by NIH grants GM62563 (NIGMS) and DK44842 (NIDDK).
 Lawrence Berkeley National Lab is operated by the Department of Energy, contract DE-AC03-76SF00098 to the University of California.
 Diffraction data were collected at the Advanced Light Source (ALS) at LBNL and at the Stanford Synchrotron Radiation Laboratory (SSRL), which is operated by the Department of Energy, Office of Basic Energy Sciences.
 The SSRL Biotechnology Program is supported by the National Institutes of Health, National Center for Research Resources, Biomedical Technology Program, and by the Department of Energy, Office of Biological and Environmental Research.
 We would like to thank Tzanko Doukov and Paul Ellis at SSRL and Corie Ralston, Christine Trame, and Azer Dauz at the ALS for help with data collection.